 Well Worn

 If your interests lean toward the shabby-chic, vintage set pieces, and home furnishings, Well Worn is a can’t‑miss stop.
-They offer a wider selection of European goods than you’re likely to find elsewhere in the county, alongside high-end lighting, seating, and vintage crafting supplies like chalk paints and brushes.
-The atmosphere is well-loved and lived-in, perfect for finding high-quality office or home furnishings.
+They offer a wider selection of European goods than you’re likely to find elsewhere in the county, alongside high-end lighting and seating.

 The Bookworm

 While not an antique store in the traditional sense, The Bookworm is the perfect final stop for bibliophiles.
 This beloved local establishment sells a curated selection of antique books and classic paperbacks.
-If you’re looking for a specific rare edition for your coffee table or shelf, the owner’s wealth of literary knowledge is an invaluable resource.

-Antiquing is one of the best ways to spend a relaxing afternoon, and there’s nowhere more densely packed with options than Downtown Oroville.
-Whether you are looking for a specific heirloom or just want to spend a leisurely day browsing through history, Oroville’s many treasures are waiting to be discovered.
+Whether you are looking for a specific heirloom or just want to spend a leisurely day browsing through history, Oroville’s many treasures are just waiting to be discovered.